Haunting:

 Ned Of The Hill - Old Irish song about Edmund Ryan who was an Irish earl displaced by Cromwell after the Battle of the Boyne who stayed in Ireland to fight the British

-(A nochd gur faoin mo chadol dhohm) - An old Gaelic air
+Tonight my sleep will be restless (A nochd gur faoin mo chadol dhohm) - An old Gaelic air

-A tune sung by the fairies in Fetlar, 1642.
+Hyltadance - A tune sung by the fairies in Fetlar, 1642.
 Another tune from the Shetland Folk Book (volume 2).
 This interesting tome contains a number of tunes actually sung by fairies which were collected over the years.

 This very short melody is truly hypnotic.
 I don't know if there is any direct correlation between the two, but in Gaelic dance and music fairy folklore the word "haltadans" means the 'limping dance'.
 The "Haltadans" is also the name of a stone ring comprising 38 stones originally set edge to edge, enclosing a bank inside which are two earthfast stones, possibly a Bronze Age cairn.
 Trows (the little people) often went there to dance in the light of the full moon.